durow/AvalonDI/README.md

 # AvalonDI
 A simple DI Container for WPF!

-ViewModel's dependencies can be injected from constructor or by attribute,just like controller in .NET Core MVC.
+ViewModel's dependencies can be injected from constructor or by "AutoInject" attribute,just like controller in .NET Core MVC.

 ##Install
 ```